waltligon/orangefs/doc/intro.md

 servers, so that applications accessing different files tend to impact each other less.

-Distributed metadata is a relatively tricky problem, but we're going to provide it in early releases anyway.
+Distributed metadata is a relatively tricky problem, but we’re going to provide it in early releases anyway.

 ### Stateless servers and clients